 The immune system protects the body from infection and disease throughout life.
 The ability of an individual to respond to foreign substances and pathogenic microorganisms such as bacteria, viruses, and fungi is unique to each individual due to the complex nature of the two principal components of the immune system:

-Each individual has unique exposure to foreign substances and pathogenic microorganisms from the environment, and as a result, the immune system of every person is unique, even though their cells, tissues, and organs have the same immune machinery to respond to challenges.
+Each individual has unique exposure to foreign substances and pathogenic microorganisms from the environment.
+As a result, the immune system of every person is unique, even though their cells, tissues, and organs have the same immune machinery to respond to challenges.

-The immune system is constantly responding to challenges from the environment and yet, there are events in which the immune system begins to attack the body in a destructive process (autoimmunity) rather than the initial pathogenic insult.
-The immune system mounts a vigorous response to both infectious and non-infectious agents in order to maintain homeostasis of the inflammatory process and optimize the return to a normal physiological state.
+The immune system is constantly responding to challenges from the environment yet, there are events in which the immune system attacks the body in a destructive process (autoimmunity) rather than the initial pathogenic insult.
+The immune system mounts a vigorous response to both infectious and non-infectious agents in order to maintain homeostasis of the inflammatory process, and optimize the return to a normal physiological state.

 - The innate and acquired immune responses emphasize how the immune system works and responds to antigenic stimuli and pathogens, highlighting T-cell regulatory cells, autoimmunity, oral tolerance, macrophage activation, cytokine proteins, and acute phase proteins, antigens, and antibodies.

 Nutritional factors support immune system function and engage the inflammatory response to environmental challenges:

 - DNA, RNA, nucleotides and nucleic acids, and nutritional components

 - Omega-3 fatty acids and resolvins and gut microbiota